J35P312/SVDB/docs/architecture.md

 | Sequence similarity | INS | per-pair rapidfuzz Levenshtein (`--ins_seq_similarity`) |

 The sequence gate is irreducibly serial; the earlier gates eliminate the vast majority of candidates before it runs.
+Sequences over 10% 'N' bases (`ins_similarity.has_excess_n`) are treated as absent across build/query/merge/ export alike, deferring to position+SVLEN matching same as a symbolic ALT.

 **Clustering** (`--cluster_method`): operates on the similarity graph output of `expand_chain`. `star` (default): greedy, no transitivity; a variant that